 Python has extensive extension and embedding APIs that includes functions and classes to use when extending or embedding Python.
 These provide for subprogram signature checking at runtime for modules coded in non-Python languages.
 Discussion of this API is beyond the scope of this annex but the reader should be aware that improper coding of any non-Python modules or their interface could cause a call stack problem

-E.36.2 Guidance to language users
+6.34.2 Guidance to language users

-Apply the guidance described in 6.36.5.
+Apply the guidance described in TR 24772-1 clause 6.34.5.

-E.37 Recursion [GDL]
+6.35 Recursion [GDL]

-E.37.1 Applicability to language
+6.35.1 Applicability to language

 Recursion is supported in Python and is, by default, limited to a depth of 1,000 which can be overridden using the setrecursionlimit function.
 If the limit is set high enough, a runaway recursion could exhaust all memory resources leading to a denial of service.

-E.37.2 Guidance to language users
+6.35.2 Guidance to language users

-Apply the guidance described in 6.37.5
+Apply the guidance described in TR 24772-1 clause 6.35.5

-E.38 Ignored Error Status and Unhandled Exceptions [OYB]
+6.36 Ignored Error Status and Unhandled Exceptions [OYB]

-E.38.1 Applicability to language
+6.36.1 Applicability to language

 Python provides statements to handle exceptions which considerably simplify the detection and handling of exceptions.
 Rather than being a vulnerability, Python’s exception handling statements provide a way to foil denial of service attacks: